classyllama/devenv-vagrant/README.md

     [ ] Ansible
     [ ] Mutagen

+[ ] Actually store something and utilize the attached persistent disk /data/ for DB and site files.

 [ ] install bypassing varnish and using built-in full page cache [ ] Get the ability to customize what user is logged into via `vagrant ssh`